dulalsaurab/NDNSD/examples/README.md

 ## NDNSD Examples

 The examples are not build by default.
-Use option --with-examples with configure to build them i.e. ndnsd-consumer and ndnsd-consumer.
+Use option --with-examples with configure to build them i.e. `ndnsd-consumer` and `ndnsd-consumer`.

 `./waf configure --with-examples`
 `./waf build`